oicr-gsi/cerberus/README.md

 as file sources.
 The keys are the _internal name_ of that Vidarr instance and the value is the URL of that instance.

-The `"ignore"` section contains all the LIMS data sources which are present in the vidarr instances but should NOT be merged.
+The "ignore" section contains all the LIMS provider names which are present in the vidarr instances' external keys but should NOT be merged when building file provenance.
+If a Vidarr workflow run contains a single external key with data from one of these ignore providers, the entire workflow run will be excluded.

 The Cerberus file provenance client can be used to produce a joined file provenance TSV in the traditional format using: